Detail columns are collapsed by default. Click the

 |18||NAICS 4247 - Petroleum Bulk Terminals||.0006000|

 Note: Reporting year (RY) 2012 is the most recent TRI data available.
-Facilities reporting to TRI were required to submit their data to EPA by July 1 for the previous calendar year's activities.
-TRI Explorer is using a 2012 National data set (released to the public in November 2013).
-This dataset includes revisions processed by EPA as of October 28, 2013 for the years 1988 to 2012.
+Facilities reporting to TRI were required to submit RY 2012 data to EPA by July 1, 2013.
+TRI Explorer is using an updated data set (released to the public in March 2014).
+This dataset includes revisions processed by EPA as of March 2014 for the years 1988 to 2012.
 Revisions submitted to EPA after this time are not reflected in TRI Explorer reports.
 TRI data may also be obtained through EPA Envirofacts.

 Users of TRI information should be aware that TRI data reflect releases and other waste management activities of chemicals, not whether (or to what degree) the public has been exposed to those chemicals.
 TRI data, in conjunction with other information, can be used as a starting point in evaluating exposures that may result from releases and other waste management activities which involve toxic chemicals.
 The determination of potential risk depends upon many factors, including the toxicity of the chemical, the fate of the chemical, and the amount and duration of human or other exposure to the chemical after it is released.